Yukaii/hx-utils/README.md

 ## Features

 - Open files in Helix from the terminal
-- Integrate Helix with other tools (git blame, file explorer, fuzzy finder)
+- Integrate Helix with other tools (git blame, file explorer, fuzzy finder, web browser)
 - Cross-multiplexer window management (supports tmux and WezTerm)
 - Fuzzy file search and opening
+- Git file and changed file listing
+- Web browsing integration for files at specific line numbers

 ## Prerequisites